preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/tutorial/index.rst

 **************
 The Tutorial steps are always ordered as you create them, a new step always placed last.
 If you need to reorder the steps, do the following:

-1. Active the "Reorder" button.
+1. Activate the "Reorder" button.

 .. image:: reorder-button.png